Best Value Faucets

 Delta claims that independent tests show that the Brilliance® PVD finishes stand up to drain cleaners, over 100 other common household cleaning products, and even repeated scouring with steel wool.

 The finish can withstand prolonged exposure to harsh salt-laden coastal environments.
-They are guaranteed not to corrode, tarnish or discolor for as long as you own the faucet.
+They are guaranteed not to corrode, tarnish, or discolor for as long as you own the faucet.
 If it does, Brizo will immediately replace it.

 Our experience is that the Brilliance® finish is nearly indestructible in normal (and even abnormal) use.